Research presentation

 Research subject: Social Work

-Sven Trygged is a professor in social work at University of Gävle.
+Sven Trygged is a Professor of Social Work at University of Gävle.
 His research relates to vulnerable positions on the labour market, to social consequences of poor health and exposure to violence, and to international social work.
 He has written several textbooks.
 His forthcoming research will focus on employees in elderly care related to privatization of public services.

 CURRENT RESEARCH